Press enter to see results or esc to cancel.

 • 10 points if 5% to 25% of the firm’s PMETs have the same nationality as the job candidate

 C4.
-Support for Local Employment (20 points possible)
+Support for Local Employment (earn up to 20 points)

-Bonus for Strategic Economic Priorities (10 points possible)
+Bonus for Strategic Economic Priorities (10 bonus points)

 • 0 points if not partnering with the government initiatives